Home

 Mercury Dimes

 The year 1916 saw sweeping changes in United States coinage, including a new dime.
-Designer A. A. Weinman depicted Liberty adorned in a winged cap, symbolizing freedom of thought.
-Surprisingly, the image was widely misunderstood as Mercury, the Roman messenger god.
-The new coin was intended to be called the Winged Head Liberty dime, but the moniker "Mercury" stuck, and will forever be attached to this popular collector dime.
+A.A.
+Weinman designed Liberty adorned in a winged cap, symbolizing freedom of thought.
+Surprisingly, the image was widely mistaken as Mercury, the Roman messenger god.
+Weinman also created the Walking Liberty Half Dollar.

-The new Mercury dime pleased many of the critics.
-One of the nation's most prominent coin dealers, B. Max Mehl, had this to say about Mercury Liberty Head dimes:
+The new Mercury Dime pleased many of the critics.
+One of the nation's most prominent coin dealers, B. Max Mehl, had this to say about Mercury Liberty Head Dimes:

 To my mind it does not require very artistic efforts to excel the old issue.
 The new issue is indeed a welcome addition to our coinage, and one which I think will meet with the approval of thinking numismatists.